+A candidate who is registered in one of the above fields shall pass all courses as set out in 3.1.2.2 (11.3 - 11.6).
+A candidate may be allowed to fail two courses of the curriculum, but must repeat the courses and pass them the second time.
+If a candidate fails more than two courses, their registration shall be cancelled forthwith.

-g) A candidate who is registered for the Postgraduate Diploma in Public Management in the field of Social Security Policy Management and Administration (Distance Mode) shall pass all modules as set out in 8.1 above.
+- j) A candidate who is registered for the Postgraduate Diploma in Public Management in the field of Social Security Policy Management and Administration (Distance Mode) shall pass all modules as set out in 3.1.2.2 (12.1) above.
 A candidate may be allowed to fail two modules of the curriculum, but must repeat the modules and pass them the second time.
-If a candidate fails more than two modules, their registration shall be cancelled forthwith.

-h) A candidate who is registered for the Postgraduate Diploma in Public Management in the field of Monitoring and Evaluation (Distance Mode) shall pass all modules as set out in 8.2 above.
+If a candidate fails more than two modules, their registration shall be cancelled forthwith. - k) A candidate who is registered for the Postgraduate Diploma in Public Management in the field of Monitoring and Evaluation (Distance Mode) shall pass all modules as set out in 3.1.2.2 (12.2) above.
 A candidate may be allowed to fail two modules in the curriculum but must repeat the modules and pass them the second time.
 If a candidate fails more than two modules, their registration shall be cancelled forthwith.